-And now we prepare ourselves to be soaked in the Glory of the Nordic world, a cataclysmic clash of Epic proportions as the War of The Nine Realms makes its way to the production line.
+And now we have prepared ourselves to be soaked in the Glory of the Nordic world, a cataclysmic clash of Epic proportions as the War of The Nine Realms has arrived.
 Can you win as the Gods of the Norse or defeat them?

 Wotan Games – A Brief History

 The first design to get to publication was Sorcerer King, published in 1986.
 This game sold its print run quite quickly and the next design to be ready was King Arthur & The Knights of the Round Table.
 By this time a German publisher had made contact and this game was published in a German edition by Laurin under the title Konig Artus und die Ritter der Tafelrunde as well as an english language edition in 1988.
 By this time, Games World had branched out into periodicals and was publishing two monthly titles, Games Review Monthly, a news stand magazine and Games Trade Monthly, a newspaper distributed to the UK games trade.